-Our organic essential oil blends are made with quality materials and infused with positive high vibrational energy.
+Our organic essential oil products are made with quality materials and infused with positive energy.

 The Science of Aromatherapy – for the Healthcare Professional

 Aromatherapy is the use of therapeutic oils extracted from trees, bushes, flowers and shrubs from all over the world, recognizing each oil has its own unique chemical make-up.
 Recently, aromatherapy tended to be viewed as an art rather than a science.
 Continue reading

 Aromatheapy is the use of therapeutic oils extracted from natural plant matter in order to encourage good health, equilibrium and well-being .
 Essential oils are naturally forming chemicals that are produced by plants as part of their defense system.
 Some have antibacterial, antiviral and antifungal properties, others repel insects and herbivores while others attract insects and birds for pollination.
 Some will seal the leaf or stem if it is broken or damages while menthol, camphor, cineole types produce a substance that drips off the end of the leaf to prevent plants from growing around them.
 The aromatic oils can be found in various parts of the plant including leaves, twigs, stems, roots, flowers, blossoms or fruit.
 The clove tree, for example, produces different types of oils from its bud, stalk and leaves.
 The material used, and the art of extraction has developed slowly over the course of time, but the origins reach back to the heart of the earliest civilizations.
 Continue reading

 There are essential oils for hormones that may help to balance your estrogen, progesterone, cortisol, thyroid and testosterone levels.